The Bachand Jigs 4:350:00/4:35

-Qristina & Quinn Bachand have proven to be quintessential to Canada’s contribution to the world stage, garnering a mantle-packing collection of awards and recognition that thrust them to the top of the international Celtic music world.
+Garnering a mantle-packing collection of awards and recognition, Q & Q have quickly risen to the top of the international Celtic music world.
 They’ve won two Irish Music Awards, 2010 Top Traditional Group and 2011 Top Duo.
-Since 2009 Qristina & Quinn have also received a combined total of 16 nominations at the Canadian Folk Music Awards, the Western Canadian Music Awards and the Vancouver Island Music Awards.
+Since 2009 Q & Q have also received a combined total of 16 nominations at the Canadian Folk Music Awards, the Western Canadian Music Awards and the Vancouver Island Music Awards.

-Undoubtedly two of the most outstanding young musicians to emerge from Canada's West Coast, Qristina and Quinn Bachand have a musical bond that only siblings can share.
-With a musical connection reminiscent of other Canadian family groups such as Leahy, The Barra MacNeils and The Rankins, audiences everywhere are quickly falling in love with Qristina & Quinn.
+Undoubtedly two of the most outstanding young musicians to emerge from Canada's West Coast, Q & Q have a musical bond that only siblings can share.
+With a musical connection reminiscent of other Canadian family groups such as Leahy, The Barra MacNeils and The Rankins, audiences everywhere are quickly falling in love with them.

 Versatile and sublimely gifted at creating music that is fresh, exciting and fun, they can make a simple tune take on new dimensions.
 This spirit and skill is showcased perfectly in their two critically acclaimed albums, "Relative Minors" (2008) and "Family" (2011).
-Their much anticipated new album "Little Hinges", was released in 2015, ranking high on folk music charts nationally and internationally.
+Their latest album "Little Hinges", was released in 2015, ranking high on folk music charts nationally and internationally.

-A classically-trained violinist, her fiddle skills shine with beautiful tone and passionate delivery.
-Over the years, Qristina has received numerous regional and national awards, trophies and scholarships for her fiddling, including full scholarships to study Irish fiddle at Ceili Camp (Harrison Hot Springs) and Cape Breton fiddle at the Gaelic College (Cape Breton).
-She has also immersed herself in the Scottish and Irish fiddle traditions while touring and performing in those countries.
+A classically-trained violinist, Q's fiddle skills shine with beautiful tone and passionate delivery.
+Over the years, Q has received numerous regional and national awards, trophies and scholarships for their fiddling, including full scholarships to study Irish fiddle at Ceili Camp (Harrison Hot Springs) and Cape Breton fiddle at the Gaelic College (Cape Breton).
+They have also immersed themself in the Scottish and Irish fiddle traditions while touring and performing in those countries.

-Qristina is also a popular and sought-after fiddle teacher, having taught privately as well as at workshops, music camps, festivals, schools and universities in Canada, the United States and Europe.
-A few highlights include week-long instructional camps such as Goderich Celtic Roots College and the Leahy Music Camp (Ontario, Canada) and workshops with Bachelors and Masters students at the Irish World Academy (University of Limerick, Ireland) For information regarding lessons (in person or via Skype), please email qristinabrooke.com
+Q is also a popular and sought-after fiddle teacher, having taught privately as well as at workshops, music camps, festivals, schools and universities in Canada, the United States and Europe.
+A few highlights include week-long instructional camps such as Goderich Celtic Roots College and the Leahy Music Camp (Ontario, Canada) and workshops with Bachelors and Masters students at the Irish World Academy (University of Limerick, Ireland).

 Don't let his age fool you, Quinn already has many impressive accomplishments to his credit.
 As a proficient multi instrumentalist, he is equally at ease playing Irish tenor banjo, claw hammer banjo, bouzouki, bodhran and fiddle and has done extensive recording for the popular software program "Band in a Box" (www.pgmusic.com).
 Many of his fans are unaware that Quinn is also a classically trained violinist, having achieved the Royal Conservatory of Music Grade 10 violin level.
 A respected music instructor, Quinn has taught privately and at workshops, music camps and festivals, including Goderich Celtic Roots College, Pierre Schryer's Canadian Celtic Celebration, as well as master classes at Lakehead University in Thunder Bay.